svenbolte/wp-doodlez/README.md

 Doodlez: plan and vote to find a common appointment date with participiants for an event.
 Works similar to Doodle(TM) for WordPress.
 Poll: create classic polls to let visitors vote about a question
-Quizzz: Play a quiz game with one or four answers and hangman (galgenmännchen) option for finding the solution
+Quizzz: Play a quiz game with one or four answers and hangman (galgenmännchen) option for finding the solution quizzz supports categories images and integrates them in single and header if used in theme

 ## Why this fork?
 the main project was not updated for years now.
 I needed some features and added them to the project.